IonicaBizau/memory-blocks/README.md

 # Memory Blocks [![Support this project][donate-now]][paypal-donations]

-The old Memory Blocks game (part of Symantec Game Pack) ported to modern web.
+The old Memory Blocks game (part of the Symantec Game Pack) ported to modern web.

 ## :memo: A Bit of History